 A connection password ensures secure remote access to a SIPROTEC 5 device.
 The password must meet certain requirements.
 A password must be at least 8 characters long.
 It must include at least 1 upper-case letter, 1 lower-case letter, 1 digit, and 1 special character.
 No connection password is configured in a SIPROTEC 5 device when it is delivered.

 If a password is activated, it must be entered correctly before DIGSI 5 can access the SIPROTEC 5 device.
 An activated connection password applies to all interfaces of the SIPROTEC 5 device.
 Access by plug & play is also protected with the password.
 Incorrect password entry is logged in the SIPROTEC 5 device.
 After 3 incorrect password entries, an alarm can be output via a binary output.
-The accessing DIGSI 5 is also blocked for further accesses for a few minutes.
+The accessing DIGSI 5 is also blocked for further access for a few minutes.

 If the connection password is deactivated, it will is not queried before a connection is established.
 This enables unauthorized persons to establish a connection between DIGSI 5 and a SIPROTEC 5 device.